 Not quite as odd as Rain, this name may actually be based on the French word for ‘queen’.

 Originally a boy’s name, modern couples are beginning to realise how Raleigh can be a beautiful name for a baby girl as well.

 A good one for the Game of Thrones fans that want something a little dark.

 An Irish surname with a presidential reputation, these neutral baby names has a perfect fit for your little one’s leadership dream.

 A Welch baby name meaning ‘Ardent and Fiery’.

 An English name meaning ‘Red Haired’.

 A recent baby name, it means ‘Coral’.

-Possibly derived from the Latin word of ‘oarsman’, Remi is a French name that has seen popularity as a unisex name in English-speaking countries.
+Possibly derived from the Latin word of ‘oarsman’, Remi is a French neutral baby names that has seen popularity as a unisex name in English-speaking countries.